Waldstein1804/UKSKprosodynetwork.github.io/index.md

 **Research tools and data modelling advisor:** Aviad Albert (University of Cologne, Germany) and Francesco Cangemi (University of Cologne, Germany)

 ## Workshop I. Methodological Advances in Prosody Research
-##### 28 June - 2 July 2022, Seoul National University, South Korea
+##### 28 June Tuesday - 4 July Monday 2022, Seoul National University, South Korea
+Venue information will be sent to face-to-face participants who are registered.

 ### Call for student papers
 We are planning a student networking event for postgraduate students to present and discuss their work with the network members and workshop attendees.
-The event will be on 4th July Monday at Seoul National University.
-If you would like to deliver a 20-minute presentation (in English), please send an abstract (max 1 page A4 including title, your name(s), affiliation(s), and references, Word file, with 2cm margins, Arial, font size 12pt, Single line spacing) to Hae-Sung Jeon (HJeon1 at uclan.ac.uk) by 5th June.
+The event will be on **4th July Monday at Seoul National University.

+If you would like to deliver a 20-minute presentation (in English), please send an abstract (max 1 page A4 including title, your name(s), affiliation(s), and references, Word file, with 2cm margins, Arial, font size 12pt, Single line spacing) to Hae-Sung Jeon (HJeon1 at uclan.ac.uk) by **4th June**.
 If you cannot physically attend the networking event, online participation is possible from anywhere in the world.
 The event will be in the morning in Korea.

 ### Programme (click [here](https://mfr.de-1.osf.io/render?url=https://osf.io/h9ycj/?direct%26mode=render%26action=download%26mode=render) for the detailed programme)